twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Puppet can use variables.
 Variables in Puppet are prepended with a $.

-In your users module, define a variable:
+In your plan module, define a variable:

 ```
 $username = 'blkperl'